Applying for Housing

 Piedmont North residence complex houses primarily 1,200 first year residents and offers double and triple occupancy rooms.
 Piedmont North offers a traditional residence hall lifestyle with all the amenities one would expect from a premier housing program.
 This residence hall allows Georgia State University to keep up with its significant growth while building a cohesive and unified campus community.

 Apply for a Living-Learning Communities

 Residents can pursue their passions and apply to live in one of the Living-learning communities.
 Living-learning communities offer dedicated and distinctive themed living options to residents.
 They maintain a genuine sense of community and are supported by programs, conversations and faculty interaction centered on the member’s interest.
-Living-learning communities offered at Georgia State University are Entrepreneurship House, Exploring Leadership, Exploring Life in the Big City, Global Living, Honors, Language, Outdoor Adventure, Pre-Nursing, Social Issues, Sophomores Achieving in Life (S.A.I.L.) and Science, Technology, Engineering and Mathematics (STEM).
+Living-learning communities offered for first-year halls at Georgia State University are First Year Residential Experience (FYRE), Performing Arts, Entrepreneurship House, Honors, Outdoor Adventure, Pre-Nursing, and Science, Technology, Engineering and Mathematics (STEM).
 To learn more, visit Living-Learning Communities.

 The Fall 2019 - Spring 2020 Housing Application is now open.
 Applicants must apply by 5 p.m. on February 5, 2019 to participant in the Keepers and Seeker’s online room selection.